gwarzecha/README-generator/README.md

-  # README generator
+  # README Generator

+  ## Description:

-  ## Creates a professional README so you don't have to spend the extra time doing so
+  Creates a professional README so you don't have to spend the extra time doing so